griptape-ai/griptape-nodes-library-runwayml/README.md

 This library provides Griptape Nodes for interacting with the RunwayML video generation services.
 You can use these nodes to generate videos from images and text prompts.

 **IMPORTANT:** To use these nodes, you will need an API key from RunwayML.
 Please visit the [RunwayML website](https://runwayml.com/) and their [API documentation](https://docs.dev.runwayml.com/guides/using-the-api/) for more information on how to obtain your key.
-You will need to set the `RUNWAYML_API_SECRET` environment variable, or configure it in your Griptape Nodes Engine settings for the "RunwayML" service.

 To configure your key within the Griptape Nodes IDE:
 1. Open the **Settings** menu.